KabsiMontassar/Valero/README.md

 ## 🎯 Sections

 1. **Hero**: Animated introduction with GSAP floating particles and text reveals
-2. **About**: Two-column layout explaining VoiceFlow's purpose and vision
+2. **About**: Two-column layout explaining Valero's purpose and vision
 3. **Features**: Grid of feature cards with hover animations and icons
 4. **Demo**: Interactive mockup showcase with floating animations
 5. **Vision**: Future roadmap and development plans